lcai2/STEA/README.md

 Use the following command:
 python main.py
 Before conducting unsupervised experiments, you need to run "get_unsup_seeds.py" to obtain unsupervised seeds.
-The obtained unsupervised seed file--"*.npy" is stored in the "simt" folder in the corresponding dataset folder.
+The obtained unsupervised seed file--"*.npy" is stored in the "simt" folder (the folder need to be added manually) in the corresponding dataset folder.
 You also need to set the parameter "unsupervise" to "True" in the "args.py".
 # Acknowledgement
 We refer to the code of RREA.
 Thanks for their great contributions!